jensadria/project2/README.md

 My main hurdle was database design, to make sure that the data makes sense.
 After overthinking it and creating more tables that I needed, I quickly purged all those and simplified it to make sure an MVP was created by the end.

 During the process of building the app, I knew that designing the user interface and user experience was going to be a hurdle, so I opted to go with bootstrap, which allowed me to focus on the important functionalities of the app.

+Originally I was going to use AWS S3 for cloud management but that proved to be troublesome.
+After I got it working and I decided I generated a new key and that broke everything so I switched over to Cloudinary which only took 15 minutes to set up!

+## Hurdles

+The biggest hurdle overall was time.
+In order to meet the deadline, I had to downsize a lot of the original plan, that means cutting down features and parts of the UI.
+## Unsolved Problems

+* Error Handling
+* Preventing Database Duplicates
+* UI Changes to make it look less like Bootstrap
+*

 ## Installation Instructions
 1. Clone the Project